-- Our product list under the Organic Valley label includes a full line of cheeses, dry and fluid milk products, yogurt, cream, cottage cheese, vegetables, juice and eggs.
+- Our product list under the Organic Valley label includes a full line of cheeses, dry and fluid milk products, cream, cottage cheese, vegetables and eggs.
 An organic soy beverage was introduced in 2004.
 We also have a substantial selection of meat (beef, pork and poultry) products under the Organic Prairie label.

 Our customer base also includes many manufacturers that depend on us for milk and ingredients.
 These customers buy liquid milk and cream, milk and cheese powder, shredded cheese, butter, eggs, meat, and more.
 Our products appear in such items as organic pizza, spinach pies, ice cream, broccoli cheese entrees, and baby food.

 Is there a market for organic products?

 - The market for organic foods has increased at a rate of 5-10 percent in recent years.
 Currently, organic foods represent four percent of total food sales in the US.
 The US has now overtaken Europe to become the largest market.
 Projections predict similar sales numbers in the US as consumers demand food produced without antibiotics, hormones and toxic pesticides.
 Consumers are eager to support producers who farm organically.